resbaz/workshop_data_management/tute_1.rst

 It feels right just typing it out.
 We may find later that it is incorrect but for the moment it looks good.
-We can put a small validator on the Workshop model to check that a Person only comes in one role.
+We can put a small validator on the Workshop model to check that a Person only performs one role per Workshop.

 Now that we are thinking about our data a little differently - we are collecting the Org data in a non obvious place, for instance, and we now have